maxsrobotics/documentation/usage/gpio/README.md

 ![](images/gpiozero-pinout.png)

-For more details on the advanced capabilities of the GPIO pins see gadgetoid's [interactive pinout diagram](http://pinout.xyz/).
+For more details on the advanced capabilities of the GPIO pins see a pnout diagram [here.](http://pinout.xyz/).

 ## Programming with GPIO